manojgayala/POPL1/Language Manual.md

 # Introduction
-This manual describes the Tureasy language in detail.
-All the specifications related to language features and basic essentials are covered in subsequent sections.
-The reader is advised to go through the tutorial before referring to the manual for getting familiarised with the syntax and concepts of Tureasy.
-The manual is mainly intended for people who are comfortable to code in Tureasy and wish to explore precise rules about particular aspects of the language.
-*This language manual is intended to help the readers dive in deep and explore more on details of Tureasy.
+This language manual is intended to help the readers dive in deep and explore more on details of Tureasy.
 The reader is assumed to have already gone thoroughly through the tutorial and is comfortable with coding in Tureasy in order to understand and get more familiarized with the base concepts of Tureasy.
-The topics will be more clear on going through subsequent sections of the manual.*
+The topics will be covered precisely in the subsequent sections of the manual.

 # Lexical Structure
 A program in Tureasy undergoes several processing levels sequentially.
-After all the processing is done, the program is now been reduced to set a **tokens**.
+After all the processing is done, the program is reduced to set a **tokens**.

 ## Tokens
 Tureasy comprises of the following tokens: